polina-munoz/polina-munoz/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Software Engineer at Chime.
+I'm a Software Engineer at [Chime](https://www.chime.com/careers/).
 I have been working on software professionally for 5+ years now, most recently building backend services in Ruby.

 Areas of focus:

 - Building reliable and safe distributed systems for high volume payment processing.
 - Being thoughtful about data architecture and MySQL/datastore performance tuning.
 - Knowing what a good API looks like.
+- Promote active redistribution of [experience points](https://deniseyu.io/2020/05/23/habits-of-high-performing-teams.html)
 - Writing code that can easily be understood by others with an emphasis on clarity and maintainability.
 - Being able to jump into situations with few guardrails and make things better for the team.
 - Excited about expanding my knowledge of U.S. payments infrastructure and being able to share my learnings with different audiences, especially to empower those who work in payment operations.